 d) Notice of termination may be given in writing, or electronically to email@example.com, or, if the option is available, in the Tastier system.
 As e-mails may not be received for technical reasons, please request a confirmation of receipt of the notice of termination.

-f) If the business of the contracting partner or shares corresponding to the majority of capital or votes in the legal entity of the business of the contracting partner, is sold during the term of the contract (from the “seller” to the “buyer”), the contracting partner must inform Tastier in writing in good time before the sale takes place.
+f) If the business of the contract partner or shares corresponding to the majority of capital or votes in the legal entity of the business of the contract partner, is sold during the term of the contract (from the “seller” to the “buyer”), the contract partner must inform Tastier in writing in good time before the sale takes place.
 In this case, Tastier shall have the right, without prejudice to the right to the full remuneration corresponding to the term of the contract, within three months of the notification by the other party, to:

 - i. terminate the contract prematurely with 30 days’ notice, or

 - ii. refuse the transfer of the contractual relationship to the buyer without giving reasons.
 In the latter case (ii), all fees shall remain owed by the seller and the contracting party or buyer shall be subsidiarily liable for any unpaid debts of the seller.